Table of Contents

 Larger magnet fishing finds you won’t be able to soak in a bowl of vinegar, a good method is to soak a rag in vinegar and wrap around the item.

 A very powerful and highly recommended magnet for magnet fishing.
 This magnet is more than enough power for what you need.
-I do highly recommend purchasing something like this for a beginner to save you having to upgrade later on, or from the disappointment of a weaker magnet.
+I do highly recommend purchasing something like this for a beginner to save you having to upgrade later on or from the disappointment of a weaker magnet.

 This is more than enough for all of your needs.

 You can pick this magnet up for approximately £45 including free delivery.
 I would also suggest you purchase some threadlock for about £3 to ensure you do not lose your magnet.
+You can read even more about the best magnets for magnet fishing in the next section.

 What’s the best rope for magnet fishing?